To Fight For Your Rights

 - Have any of your cases gone to the North Carolina Court of Appeals or Supreme Court?

-Our law office has FOUR Charlotte NC attorneys, and is led by Charlotte criminal lawyer Bill Powers, a 25+-year veteran and former NCAJ President with numerous awards, certifications, legal practice attorney ratings, and legal publications in the profession.
+Our law office has three Charlotte NC attorneys, and is led by Charlotte criminal lawyer Bill Powers, a 25+-year veteran and former NCAJ President with numerous awards, certifications, legal practice attorney ratings, and legal publications in the profession.

 Just thinking about a legal matter can be stressful.
 The anxiety of not knowing what to do or who to consult with can weigh on your mind.
 The worry can lead to lack of sleep and even test your relationships with friends and family.